Arks-Layer/PSNovaTranslations/README.md

-msg_10XXXX.rmd is weapon descriptions (check on this) msg_11XXXX.rmd is enemy cores? (on github) msg_12XXXX.rmd is enemy core? descriptions msg_13XXXX.rmd is weapons too? ã‚¢ãƒ«ãƒ‘ã‚·ã‚¶ãƒ¼ (More weapons?) msg_14XXXX.rmd is weapon descriptions too? msg_15XXXX.rmd is affixes (on github) msg_16XXXX.rmd is affix descriptions
+msg_10XXXX.rmd is weapon descriptions (check on this) msg_11XXXX.rmd is enemy cores? (on github) msg_12XXXX.rmd is enemy core? descriptions msg_13XXXX.rmd is weapons too? アルパシザー (More weapons?) msg_14XXXX.rmd is weapon descriptions too? msg_15XXXX.rmd is affixes (on github) msg_16XXXX.rmd is affix descriptions